Spam campaign targets Google users with malicious link

 Alphabet Inc warned its users to beware of emails from known contacts asking them to click on a link to Google Docs after a large number of people turned to social media to complain that their accounts had been hacked.

-“We are investigating a phishing email that appears as Google Docs,” the company tweeted from its Google Docs account on Wednesday.
-“We encourage you to not click through and report as phishing within Gmail.”
+Google said on Wednesday that it had taken steps to protect users from the attacks by disabling offending accounts and removing malicious pages.

+“Our abuse team is working to prevent this kind of spoofing from happening again,” the company said in an email to Reuters.

-Users are asked to click on a link to view a document, which provides the hackers access to the contents of their Google accounts, including email, contacts and online documents, according to security experts who reviewed the scheme.
+The malicious emails asked victims to click to view a file created with Google Docs.
+Anybody who did that unknowingly granted hackers access to their Google account data including emails, contacts and online documents, according to security experts who reviewed the scheme.

 “This is a very serious situation for anybody who is infected because the victims have their accounts controlled by a malicious party,” said Justin Cappos, a cyber security professor at NYU Tandon School of Engineering.

-Cappos said he received seven of those malicious emails in three hours on Wednesday, an indication that the hackers were using an automated system to perpetuate the attacks.
+Cappos said he received seven of those malicious emails in three hours on Wednesday afternoon, an indication that the hackers were using an automated system to perpetuate the attacks.